opalmer/pywincffi/docs/source/dev/vagrant.rst

       cd packer-templates
       packer build -force -only virtualbox-iso ./vbox-2012r2.json

-   The above will take a while to run but when it finishes you should end up with a file on disk with a .box extension such as ``windows2012r2min-virtualbox.box``
+   The above will take a while to run.
+When complete you should end up with a file like ``windows2012r2min-virtualbox.box`` on disk.

 #.
 Add the box image to vagrant: